≡ Menu

 3. Sinus venosus ASD: This type of ASD involves a hole in the upper part of the atrial septum, near the opening of the superior vena cava (a large vein that carries blood from the head and arms to the heart).

-It is important to work with a healthcare team, including a cardiologist, to develop a treatment plan that is appropriate for your specific needs.
+It is essential to work with a healthcare team, including a cardiologist, to develop a treatment plan that is appropriate for your specific needs.

-• Right heart enlargement which can ultimately lead to heart failure.
+• Right heart enlargement can ultimately lead to heart failure.

 • Abnormal heart rhythms, including atrial fibrillation and atrial flutter.

-• As well as an increased risk for suffering from either a heart attack or stroke.
+• As well as an increased risk of suffering from either a heart attack or stroke.

-It should make sense that a life insurance company is going to want to know more about your situation before making any kind of definitive decisions about your life insurance application.
+This is why it should make sense that a life insurance company would want to know more about your situation before making any definitive decisions about your life insurance application.

 The good news is…

-Most atrial septal defects that are large enough to require treatment can usually be repaired surgically, and once remedied; it will usually eliminate the need for further treatment.
-This is why you’ll commonly find that most life insurance companies will tend to be quite accepting of applicants who have been diagnosed with this condition early on and had it repaired early in life.
+Most atrial septal defects significant enough to require treatment can usually be repaired surgically, and once remedied, they typically eliminate the need for further treatment.
+This is why most life insurance companies tend to accept applicants diagnosed with this condition early on and have it repaired early in life.

 What kind of information will the insurance companies ask me or be interested in?